Skip to main content

 Wardrobe 2019/2020 -- Rebalancing

-I adopted a minimalist wardrobe several years ago and went from 175 articles of clothing to under 38 pieces.
-I've been fine-tuning that number and have 45 items as of 2018 with a planned increase to 48 items in 2019.
+Several years ago, I adopted a minimalist wardrobe approach, reducing my clothing collection from 175 articles to under 38 pieces.
+Since then, I have been fine-tuning that number and currently own 45 items as of 2018, with a plan to increase to 48 items in 2019.

 Core Colors

-I've settled on three core colors: Black, Blue and White.
-They constitute roughly 70% of my total wardrobe and I'm slowly increasing different color choices in 2019; notably a Red Adidas Track Jacket.
+I have settled on three core colors: Black, Blue, and White.
+These colors constitute roughly 70% of my total wardrobe.
+In 2019, I plan to gradually introduce more color choices, notably incorporating a Red Adidas Track Jacket into my collection.

 Brand Quality

-I've been experimenting with various types of clothing and color choices and when I'm satisfied with a certain type or color I then seek out the best brand quality that I can reasonably afford.
-In general, I spend on better brands for work attire and limit my discretionary budget for casual clothes on mostly fast fashion (20% - Gap, BR, Old Navy, H&M) or sports brands (20% - Nike, Adidas, Onitsuka Tiger).
+In my journey, I have been experimenting with various types of clothing and color choices.
+Once I am satisfied with a particular type or color, I seek out the best brand quality that I can reasonably afford.
+Generally, I invest more in better brands for work attire, while I limit my discretionary budget for casual clothes to mostly fast fashion (20% from brands like Gap, BR, Old Navy, and H&M) or sports brands (20% from Nike, Adidas, and Onitsuka Tiger).

 Comments